Finding Healthy Fish: Avoiding Toxins, Mercury, and Radiation

 He basically says that the dose, or amount you consume determines toxicity.
 Here is an excerpt from his blog.

-We know there were so many reports in the media after Fukushima and that radiation has a very long half-life, and I’m personally still not comfortable eating seaweed that comes from Japan (and often recommend Korean seaweed instead).
+I know there were so many reports in the media after Fukushima and that radiation has a very long half life, and I’m still not comfortable eating seaweed that comes from Japan (and often recommend Korean seaweed instead).

-After this was posted, we had a few people writing in sharing other videos and blogs about the radioactivity issue, so we thought it necessary to share more information so you can make informed, healthy decisions for yourself.
+After this was posted, we had a few people writing in sharing other videos and blogs about the radioactivity issue so I thought it necessary to share more information so you can make informed, healthy decisions for yourself.

 Exposure to radiation is very dangerous and a reality that all of us have to live with so please do take the time to watch this video by Dr. Stephen Hosea, an infectious disease specialist talking about radioactivity.